ActionIQ-OSS/github-project-story-points/README.md

 will be converted in a nice tag.
 Also all projects lists will have the total count of story points in them next to the count of cards.

+Right-clicking on a card link will open it in a frame.

 ## To Install

 1. Download all the files in the directory.